AdobeDocs/journey-optimizer.en/help/using/web/edit-web-content.md

 ## Add personalization and offers

 To add personalization, select a container and select the personalization icon from the contextual menu bar that displays.
-Add your changes using the Expression editor.
+Add your changes using the personalization editor.
 [Learn more](../personalization/personalization-build-expressions.md)

 ![](assets/web-designer-personalization.png)